OpenDSA/OpenDSA/Doc/source/Client-sideDevelopment.rst

 ODSA.AV
 =======

-* **logExerciseInit** - generates an event used to log the initial state of an AV or exercise
+* **logExerciseInit** - generates an event which is used to log the initial state of an AV or exercise

+  * Captures the state of the exercise at the beginning (such as the numbers in an array) which allows us to put the later operations we log in context.
+For example, its all well and great to know the user clicked on index 4 of an array but if we don't know the randomly generated numbers in the array the operations we log won't make much sense.
+  * The generated event uses the same channel as JSAV events and is therefore received by the existing listener.
+This function is NOT dependent on the JSAV framework.

 * **awardCompletionCredit** - generates an event which triggers the framework to give a user credit for an exercise

+  * This function is designed to be used when an exercise doesn't really have a score but must be completed (like the calculator or performance exercises).
+Developers should call this function in their code when a student has reached a state where the developer believes they should receive credit.
+  * The generated event uses the same channel as JSAV events and is therefore received by the existing listener.
+This function is NOT dependent on the JSAV framework.

 * **initArraySize(min, max, selected)** - initializes the arraysize drop down list with the range of numbers from ``min`` to ``max`` with ``selected`` selected
 * **reset(flag)** - resets the AV to its original state